Nik0dem0-py/nextcord-bot-example/README.md

 # nextcord-bot-example

-Welcome! :heart: I'm back at it again, this time it's going to be better.
-An hour ago (11.11.21 around 10pm), I leaked my token :rofl:, Discord's bot DM'ed me (great system discord!)
-Anyways, where was I?
-Ah yes, here are the instruction how to use it!
+Welcome! :heart: I'm back at it again, this time it's going to be better (did I even do anything "last" time?).

 ## Prerequisites: